Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Deep-learning designs

 In addition to MAE that treats all errors with equal impact on the model's adjustments, we also used the mean squared error (MSE) metric for our training.
 MSE is another useful metric for assessing the performance of predictive models, calculated as the average of the squares of errors as:

 The squared errors in MSE indicate that larger discrepancies between predicted and true values are given greater weight, which can be advantageous in scenarios where such errors are particularly undesirable.
-However, it is important to note that MSE is sensitive to outliers.
-That is, large errors can dominate this metric, potentially causing the model to overfit to noise and thereby reducing its generalization capability.
-To address this, both MSE and MAE were employed as accuracy metrics in our TCNN training, allowing them to complement each other and provide a more balanced evaluation during the training process.
+Both MSE and MAE were employed as accuracy metrics in our TCNN training, allowing them to complement each other and provide a more balanced evaluation during the training process.

-Along with the accuracy metrics mentioned above, we employed two loss functions for our training, which include the Huber loss and the Log-cosh loss.
-The Huber loss function is designed to be robust to outliers, balancing the strengths of MSE and MAE \citet{Jadon_etal2022}.
-It achieves this by applying a quadratic loss to errors that are small and a linear loss to large errors.
-The transition between these two loss behaviors is controlled by a parameter, \( \delta \), which can be adjusted to suit specific data characteristics.
-The mathematical expression for the Huber Loss is:
+Along with the accuracy metrics mentioned above, we used two loss functions for our training, which include the Huber loss and the Log-cosh loss.
+The Huber loss function is designed to be robust to outliers, balancing the strengths of MSE and MAE \citep{Jadon_etal2022}. and it is given as follows:

-This loss function is more useful in datasets where the tolerance towards smaller errors is more important, while still needing to mitigate the influence of significant outliers.
+This loss function is more useful in datasets where the tolerance towards smaller errors is more important, while still needing to mitigate the influence of significant outliers such as RMW.

 For the Log-cosh loss, it computes the logarithm of the hyperbolic cosine of prediction errors, offering a smooth curve that is always differentiable \citet{Jadon_etal2022}.
 This property makes it more useful for gradient-based optimization methods.
 The function is expressed as: